10 Authentic Chinese Dishes from China's 8 Great Cuisines

 • Braised Bamboo Shoot

-• Deep-Fried Beancurd Rolls Stuffed with Minced Tenderloin
+• Deep-Fried Beancurd Rolls Stuffed with Minced Chicken

-• Steamed Pork with Rice Flour in Lotus Leaves
+• Steamed Chicken with Rice Flour in Lotus Leaves

-Non-greasy dishes can be found in Fujian cuisine, which originated in Fuzhou, Fujian.
-Chinese cuisine is known for being fresh, light, mellow, and grease-free!
+Non-greasy dishes define Fujian cuisine, which originated in Fuzhou, Fujian.
+Chinese cuisine from this coastal region is known for being fresh, light, mellow, and notably oil-free compared to many other regional styles.

 • Buddha Jumps over the Wall